 Early Childhood Center and Elementary School: Transfers are dependent upon space availability, former school evaluations, and time of year.

 Middle/High School: We are happy to accept qualified students into our community.
-The process is based upon: transcript, recommendations and discipline reports from the former school; student interview; available space at the high school; and our ability to synchronize existing courses to the the SH program.
+The process is based upon: transcript, recommendations and discipline reports from the former school; student interview; available space at the high school; and our ability to synchronize existing courses to the Sacred Heart program.